jmratwork/techanalysissecmanage-crcz/sandboxes/provisioning_subcase_1b/README.md

 # Provisioning Subcase 1b Packages

 This directory contains example automation for provisioning the subcase 1b sandbox.
-The NG-SOAR components are distributed through a private APT repository.
+The NG-SOC components are distributed through a private APT repository.
 Each host installs the required package from this repository, or alternatively, container images can be used.